narengan/cis/managing-for-reliability.md

  * **Always Online** will not function if you have the United States listed as a country on your Threat Control block list.
 If the US is listed as a block, the **Always Online** crawler will not be able to crawl your site.

 ## Origin Cache Control

+You can use the *Origin Cache Control* Page Rule to control what content is cached from your origin and how often the content is updated.

+By default, if no settings are changed and no headers that prevent caching are sent from your the origin server, IBM CIS caches all static content with certain extensions.
+These types of content include images, CSS, and JavaScript.

-Not all caching behaviors are strictly RFC-compliant.
-Setting **Origin Cache Control** invokes caching rules that seek to adhere closely to RFCs, primarily with respect to revalidation.
+Setting **Origin Cache Control** invokes caching rules that seek to adhere closely to internet best practices and RFCs, primarily with respect to revalidation.
 For example, the CIS default behavior with `max-age=0` is not to cache at all, whereas setting **Origin Cache Control** caches, but it always revalidates.

  ## Forwarding URL